-Through its European branch structure, the Company has significant operations and employees in the EU and enjoys a number of benefits from the UK being a member of the EU.
+Through its branch structure, the Company has significant operations in the EU and the UK and enjoys a number of benefits from the UK being a member of the EU.

-On 23 June 2016, through a referendum, the UK voted to leave the EU and on 29 March 2017, Article 50 of the Lisbon Treaty was triggered by the UK Government commencing the process of formal negotiation between the UK and the EU on the UK's exit which is expected to occur during a two year period.
+On 23 June 2016, through a referendum, the UK voted to leave the EU and on 29 March 2017, Article 50 of the Lisbon Treaty was triggered by the UK Government commencing the process of formal negotiation between the UK and the EU on the UK's exit.
+This process is still ongoing and is expected to continue over 2019.
 A high degree of uncertainty exists around what the terms of the UK's relationship with the EU will be and whether any benefits of the current four freedoms of the EU will remain.